SpringNotes offers extended markup with special styling support for Tasks, Projects and Highlighting.

 Enter find/replace mode

-Access more options via a menu including Share, Help, Outline and Settings
+Access more options via a menu including Char/Word Count, Help, Outline and Settings

 Open the Task edit pane - note it will not open if you don't have active tasks in the current note!

-The editor has a row of toolbar buttons shown below at the bottom for common functions and if you have a keyboard, keyboard shortcuts perform most of the input assistant button functions.
+While editing a Note the editor has a row of toolbar buttons shown below at the bottom of the screen for common functions and if you have a keyboard, keyboard shortcuts perform most of the input assistant button functions.
 These buttons perform the following functions:

 Indent the current paragraph by one level.
 If multiple paragraphs are selected indent all those that are allowed to be indented